If you’re applying for many different jobs, updating your resume for each one can be exhausting.

 Not all your professional accomplishments will be relevant to every role, so when you write a general resume, focus on ones that show that you possess qualities that are generally highly sought after in your field.

 If you’re saving a copy of your general resume for future use, update it from time to time to add new achievements.
-Otherwise, it’s easy to forget about accomplishments that could strengthen your job applications and make the difference between you landing the job or it going to someone else.
+Otherwise, it’s easy to forget about accomplishments that could strengthen your applications and help you land a job.

 Include any skills for your resume you can think of that could be beneficial in your field of work, especially if they show up in many of the job descriptions of positions you intend to apply for.